 A supervised, specialized subset of Machine Learning that revolves around the ability for a computer system to process data and leverage it to make decisions about other data.
 Deep Learning can be used in Text Analytics to better model language and better understand the context in the unstructured feedback in order to improve the accuracy of the automated analysis of the text.

 The use of Natural Language Processing (NLP) and text analysis to automatically process and analyze pieces of text to determine whether the attitude expressed in the text was positive, negative or neutral.
-Sentiment Analysis is leveraged in Text Analysis as a great starting point for you to start analyzing your unstructured feedback and quickly identify key and emerging issues, opportunities for improvement, and sources of praise from your respondents.
+Sentiment Analysis is a great starting point for you to start analyzing your unstructured feedback and quickly identify key and emerging issues, opportunities for improvement, and sources of praise from your respondents.

 The use of a keyword dictionary or lexicon to instruct a computer system how to categorize any new texts it is asked to process.
 In Text Analytics, rule-based text classification is used to automatically assign sentiments or topics to any text it processes.
 A pitfall of this approach is that it requires manual configuration and for you to ensure your keyword dictionaries or lexicons are frequently kept up to date in order for your text to be accurately categorized.